-These higher capacity shear walls are not always feasible, and only the person who determines the shape, size, and condition of your existing house can make that determination.
+Double sided shear walls are not always feasible.
+Only the designer who evaluates the shape, size, and condition of your existing house can make that determination.
 The original source of this information can be found in APA Research Report 154,

 Double sided shear walls are useful when space for a shear wall is limited and a new shear wall is required.
 By using a double sided shear wall one can have 6 linear feet of foundation, install a 6 foot long shear wall on each side, achieve the strength of 12 linear feet of shear wall that normally would have take 12 linear feet of foundation.